Salvation Army financial assistance programs Springfield Massachusetts area.

 Free or low cost stuff from thrift stores or social services in Hampden County

 Many of the centers have food pantries, clothing closets, or thrift stores on site.
 These locations do their best to meet the increasing and ongoing demands and requests for food and other basic needs.
 While the thrift stores will sell gently used items like furniture or clothing, the pantries help in other ways.
 Families and individuals who are struggling with feeding their families may be eligible to receive free or low cost food boxes that contain groceries, perishable items, canned food, dried goods, frozen meats, bread, etc. All boxes may contain enough to meet a family’s needs for several days.
 Some of the Springfield centers may also have soup kitchens on site.

 Vouchers for clothing and household goods may be provided to certain Hampden County families by case workers.
-These will be distributed as a last resort, and will help address emergency needs for furniture, clothing, or household goods.
+These will be distributed as a last resort, and will help address emergency needs for furniture, clothing, gasoline (rarely in a crisis) or household goods.
 The items may be offered by one of the Salvation Army social service caseworkers, and a recipient will need to use the voucher at a local thrift store.

 Angel Tree program is administered during the holidays and Christmas.
 The program relies on donations, and it provides new toys or clothing for children of low income and needy families.
 Senior citizens can also sign up for and receive holiday aid.

 The “Angel Tree” will be set up in public areas, such as a Springfield area mall, or a shopping center somewhere in Hampden County.
 The tree will be decorated with numbered paper angel tags with the age, first name, and gender of a child who is in need of toys, clothing, or a gift.
 Contributors and people who donate will be able to remove one or more tags from the tree and they will then need to purchase appropriate gifts for the child.